pratidan2925/DevOps-AWS-Interview-Questions/Jenkins/JenkinsREADME.md

 Jenkins is an open-source automation server used to build, test, and deploy software.

+Jenkins is an open-source automation server that helps automate the non-human part of the software development process, facilitating continuous integration and continuous delivery (CI/CD).

 Purpose: Facilitates continuous integration (CI) and continuous delivery (CD) of software.

 How: Automates tasks like building, testing, and deploying code changes.
 Uses pipelines (scripted in a Jenkinsfile) to define these steps.